VaishnaviSinghRajput/Python_Project/3_Project/README.md

+# Overview

+Welcome to my analysis of the data job market, focusing on data analyst roles.
+This project was created out of a desire to navigate and understand the job market more effectively.
+It delves into the top-paying and in-demand skills to help find optimal job opportunities for data analysts.

+The data sourced from https://huggingface.co/datasets/lukebarousse/data_jobs which provides a foundation for my analysis, containing detailed information on job titles, salaries, locations, and essential skills.
+Through a series of Python scripts, I explore key questions such as the most demanded skills, salary trends, and the intersection of demand and salary in data analytics.

+# The Questions

+Below are the questions I want to answer in my project:

+1. What are the skills most in demand for the top 3 most popular data roles?
+2. How are in-demand skills trending for Data Analysts?
+3. How well do jobs and skills pay for Data Analysts?
+4. What are the optimal skills for data analysts to learn?
+(High Demand AND High Paying)

+# Tools I Used

+For my deep dive into the data analyst job market, I harnessed the power of several key tools:

+- **Python:** The backbone of my analysis, allowing me to analyze the data and find critical insights.I also used the following Python libraries:
+  - **Pandas Library:** This was used to analyze the data.
+  - **Matplotlib Library:** I visualized the data.
+  - **Seaborn Library:** Helped me create more advanced visuals.
+- **Jupyter Notebooks:** The tool I used to run my Python scripts which let me easily include my notes and analysis.
+- **Visual Studio Code:** My go-to for executing my Python scripts.
+- **Git & GitHub:** Essential for version control and sharing my Python code and analysis, ensuring collaboration and project tracking.

 # The Analysis

 Each Jupyter notebook for this project aimed at investigating specific aspects of the data job market.
 Here’s how I approached each question: